n3ling49/sec-header-analysis/README.md

 ~$ ./start.sh
 ```

-This will build the secheader docker image, if it doesn't exist already and/or run the image immeadiately.
+This will build the secheader docker image, if it doesn't exist already and/or run the image immediately.